Finishing off Heart Healthy month's dedication with sweet potato.

 .
 1 Tbsp.
 (15ml) sea salt

-.
+4. Now, gradually pour in the egg, sweet potato mix.
 The dough is ready pretty quickly as it pulls back from the sides of the bowl and forms a ball.
-Afterwards, pour the oil down the same spout.
-The dough is now ready.
+Let the machine run for another 3 minutes.

-.
-Let it rise and double for about 1 hour.
-Take the dough out to "punch" down in order to release its gases.
-Place the bowl back into the oven to have it continue rising for another 15 minutes.
+6. Take the dough out to "punch" it down in order to release its gases.
+Place the covered bowl back into the oven to have it continue rising for another 15 minutes.

 It seems that I've finally conquered my fear.
 One day I’ll have to definitely confront a bigger loaf.
 I'll cross that bridge hopefully soon.